Priyanka-2027/Priyanka-2027/README.md

 - 🔹 Building **TalentHub** – AI-powered recruitment platform with resume parsing.
 - 🔹 Exploring **LLM integration** for smarter and context-aware web applications
 - 🔹 Strengthening **Data Structures & Algorithms** through daily **LeetCode** practice
-- 🔹 Contributing consistently to **GitHub** through open-source and personal MERN projects
+- 🔹 Contributing consistently to **GitHub** through open-source and personal MERN projects.
 - 🔹 Preparing for **internship opportunities** in **AI & ML** and **Full-Stack Development**
 - 🔹 Participating in **hackathons** and **collaborative tech events** to enhance teamwork and problem-solving skills